NetDocuments OCR Technology: How Law Firms are Saving Time and Money

 OCR Unlocks Lost Content

 OCR could be the best three-letter acronym in legal tech today due to the powerful technology behind those seemingly inconspicuous letters.
-OCR stands for Optical Character Recognition, a type of software solution used to unlock unreadable content, such as images or scanned materials, stored in a document management platform like NetDocuments.
+OCR stands for Optical Character Recognition, a type of software solution used to unlock unreadable content, such as images or scanned materials, stored in a cloud document management platform like NetDocuments.

 Suppose you wanted to access the text in a contract, article, or letter for re-use.
 You could spend hours retyping and correcting misprints, or you could convert the source file into editable text in several minutes using the NetDocuments OCR module.

 Built-in conjunction with our partners in document processing, DocsCorp and ABYYY, the NetDocuments OCR processes content in three steps:

 - Content GroupingFirst, all customer content is evaluated and placed into two groups: readable and unreadable.

 - “Readable” content consists of digital files that a computer can read and index.

 - “Unreadable” content are files that contain content a human can read as text, such as a written letter, but a computer cannot.
 This group is subject to the OCR conversion process.

 - Structural AnalyzationIf the document requires OCR, NetDocuments analyzes the structure of the document image and divides the page into elements such as blocks of texts, tables, images, etc.